tuwilof/fitting/README.md

 alt="Fitting avatar: Documents with hangers" src="./images/logo.png">

-Library add improve test log, validate its according to your API documentation and show the documentation coverage with log.
+Library add improve test log, validate its according to your API documentation, show the documentation coverage with log.

-Test log setting supports RSpec test (and WebMock stubbing) for Ruby On Rails application and API documentation supports API Blueprint, Swagger and OpenAPI.
+Test log setting supports RSpec test and WebMock stubbing for Ruby On Rails application, API documentation supports API Blueprint and OpenAPI.

 This reduces the costs of support, testers and analysts.